Amish furniture stores in the Rochester, New York Area

 Rochester, NY 14623

-Local dealer which carries Amish furniture made by Lancaster County craftsmen; does custom finishing.
+Local dealer which carries Amish furniture primarily made by craftsmen in Holmes and Wayne Counties in Ohio; does custom finishing.
 Also sells non-Amish furniture.
 Amish desks, bedroom furniture including dressers & nightstands, computer desks, beds, tables, kitchen islands, more.

 2045 Empire Bouevard